weaveworks/ignite/docs/cli/ignite/ignite_vm_run.md

 ### Options inherited from parent commands

 ```
       --ignite-config string   Ignite configuration path; refer to the 'Ignite Configuration' docs for more details
       --log-level loglevel     Specify the loglevel for the program (default info)
-      --network-plugin plugin   Network plugin to use.
-Available options are: [cni docker-bridge] (default cni)
   -q, --quiet                  The quiet mode allows for machine-parsable output by printing only IDs
-      --runtime runtime         Container runtime to use.
-Available options are: [docker containerd] (default containerd)
 ```

 ### SEE ALSO